 “You’re like Santa,” I say.
 “You’re helping another kid to have a really special Christmas.”

-More Meaningful Gift Giving
+More Meaningful Holiday Giving

 So often, I hear people wonder aloud what to get such-and-such family member for Christmas.
 Usually, this comes with a side note about how that family member already has everything.
 While I love giving the perfect gift as much as anyone else, I find little joy in giving just to check off a social expectation.

 Luckily, my extended family agrees.
-Now, we’re grown our tradition of giving, and rather than buying presents for each other, my mother, siblings and I pool our money to “adopt” a larger family with more needs.
+Now, we’ve grown our tradition of holiday giving, and rather than buying presents for each other, my mother, siblings and I pool our money to “adopt” a larger family with more needs.
 Usually, these families are last on the list because it can be a financial burden to take on so many family members.

 Of course, opening gifts is fun and an important part of many Christmas traditions.
 For the most part we now let the kids handle that aspect of Christmas, but in recent years we’ve started doing a Yankee swap for the adults too.
 Although we each leave Christmas with only one present, we have the satisfaction of knowing that we helped a family in need have a holiday to remember.